Neck of the Woods

 ‘Neck of the Woods’ exudes style, which you would expect from Georgie, who is an interior designer.
 Her attention to detail is exceptional.
 It’s classy without compromising comfort, and the clean open space has been consecrated by a large front window allowing an abundance of sunlight to flow through.
 With its Scandinavian flair, and striking Christopher Boot light feature in the form of Branch Chain Amino Acids, ‘Neck of the Woods’ stands out from the crowd.

-The menu is as fresh as the fit out, with ‘all day breakfast options’ like Pure Paleo organic granola with house made compote; Panini toasties; as well as seasonal salads.
+The menu is as fresh as the fit out, with ‘all day breakfast options’ changing with the seasons.

 Coffee is roasted by Campos, and both a house blend and single origin are available.
 Much like the building blocks of life represented in the Christopher Boot light above the La Marzocco Linea PB, the coffee is the cafes building blocks.
-Their house blend is the Campos superior, which has a solid body perfect for milk based coffee.
-My espresso was made using the Colombian Huila Del Monte, which is a washed processed mixed varietal from the Southern region.
-It was rich, with sweet toffee tones and a generous body.
+Their house blend is the Campos Superior, which has a solid body perfect for milk based coffee.
+Rotating single origin beans are used for black coffee.

 Find Neck of the Woods at 136 Meyers Street, Geelong.